-Anna Bolinder, Director, Training and Education, Animal Care Services says they wanted to create a system that worked because staff and faculty who will be affected by it, have had some input into how it works.
+Anna Bolinder, Veterinarian and Director, Animal Care Services says they wanted to create a system that worked because staff and faculty who will be affected by it, have had some input into how it works.

 “The intention is to build the program in close teamwork with faculty, technical staff and facilities’ management,” she says.

 Development of the program began after the Canadian Council on Animal Care made a recommendation to ‘ensure that a formal, documented and effective Post-Approval Monitoring program, centered on the Animal Care Committee, be implemented across all animal facilities.’

 U of G already follows strict animal care protocols.
 The use of live animals in research and teaching is regulated and monitored at provincial and national levels.
 On campus, the Animal Care Committee has full authority over animal use, and governs all decisions related to live animal activities in research, teaching and at university events by evaluating and approving Animal Utilization Protocols – which is a detailed description of why and how the animals are to be used for research purposes.

 Bolinder says, this new program will address questions they have had about follow-up once researchers have an approved protocol -- but it’s not just about making sure there is compliance.

 “Without a post-approval review program how do the animal-based activities and experiences gained from one research lab become mutually beneficial to another lab, so that techniques and innovations may be shared with other researchers?” she says.